apache/shardingsphere/docs/blog/content/material/2023_02_15_A_Distributed_Database_Load_Balancing_Architecture_Based_on_ShardingSphere_Demo_&_User_Case.en.md

 Expected results:

 1. A client connection to the ShardingSphere-Proxy is established and the first query is successful.
-2. The client’s second query is successful.
+2. The client's second query is successful.
-3. The client’s third query results in an error due to a broken TCP connection, as the nginx idle timeout is set to 1 minute.
+3. The client's third query results in an error due to a broken TCP connection, as the nginx idle timeout is set to 1 minute.

 The execution results are as expected.
 Due to differences between the programming language and the database driver, the error messages behave differently, but the underlying cause is the same: both are TCP connections have been disconnected.